dmbarbour/awelon/AboutAO.md

 Words in natural language are often ambiguous.
 Words may have multiple distinct meanings in different contexts, for example "draw the picture" vs. "draw the curtains" vs. "draw the gun".
 And words may have very wide meaning that covers many examples, such as "animal" potentially referring to a cat, a dog, a penguin, or a goldfish.
 Ambiguity is in part resolved by context, and in part left to the imagination of the audience.

-There is a role for sloppy language in programming: rapid prototyping, exploring design spaces, live coding, program or proof search, adaptive code.
+There is a role for sloppy language in programming: rapid prototyping, exploring design spaces, live coding, program or proof search, adaptive or self-optimizing code.
 In many potential use cases, the programmer remains available to clarify problematic ambiguities.
-Ambiguous language can be terse, and leaving some details to the compiler can alleviate (or delay) burdens on the developer.
+Ambiguous language can be terse.
+Leaving some details to the compiler can change the burdens on the developer.

+*NOTE:* Edit-time suggestions and type-driven auto-complete can support similar roles.
+Where sufficient, those techniques should be favored.

 AO's layer two introduces features for expressing and guiding ambiguity.
-Ambiguity is expressed using `(`, `|`, and `)`.
-For example:
+Ambiguity is expressed using `(`, `|`, `)`.

         a (b | c d) e (f|g)